Links2004/x6100-armbian/README.md

 we need:
 - zImage
 - sun8i-r16-x6100.dtb
-- kernel moduels found in /lib/modules/5.8.9
+- kernel modules found in /lib/modules/5.8.9

 put the files to /userpatches/overlay/extracted